openvinotoolkit/open_model_zoo/models/public/nfnet-f0/nfnet-f0.md

 ### Original model

-Object classifier according to ImageNet classes, name - `probs`,  shape - `1, 1000`, output data format is `B, C` where:
+Object classifier according to ImageNet classes, name - `probs`,  shape - `1, 1000`, output data format is `B, C`, where:

 - `B` - batch size
 - `C` - predicted probabilities for each class in [0, 1] range

 ### Converted model

-Object classifier according to ImageNet classes, name - `probs`,  shape - `1, 1000`, output data format is `B, C` where:
+Object classifier according to ImageNet classes, name - `probs`,  shape - `1, 1000`, output data format is `B, C`, where:

 - `B` - batch size
 - `C` - predicted probabilities for each class in [0, 1] range